Theleruby/theledora-nvidia-open/README.md

 Fedora Atomic Desktops User Guide: https://docs.fedoraproject.org/en-US/atomic-desktops/

 I also made a wiki to document various Linux stuff which might be useful: https://pengwings.theleruby.com/

-## Legal notice and disclaimer

-This is an experimental image which was created for my sole personal use only.
-I don't intend for anyone to use this except me.

 ## Making your own image